 What is the purpose of BIOS?

-The basic purpose of BIOS is to initialize and test system hardware to ensure that essential components are working; and then identify a boot device, load its boot sector, and hand over control to the bootloader, which can load the operating system from mass memory.
+BIOS initializes and tests system hardware to ensure essential components work.
+Then it identifies a boot device, loads its boot sector, and hands control to the bootloader, which loads the operating system.

 How does BIOS work?